by Rod Edwards (edo - dot - chess - at - yahoo - dot - ca)

 While we can safely bet that Elo did a careful job of rating historical players, inevitably many choices have to be made in such an attempt, and other approaches could be taken.
 Indeed, Clarke made an attempt at rating players in history before Elo.
 Several other approaches have recently appeared, including the Chessmetrics system by Jeff Sonas, the Glicko system(s) of Mark Glickman, a version of which has been adopted by the US Chess Federation, and an unnamed rating method applied to results from 1836-1863 and published online on the Avler Chess Forum by Jeremy Spinrad.
 By and large these others have applied sequential updating methods, though the new (2005) incarnation of the Chessmetrics system is an interesting exception (see below) and Spinrad achieved a kind of simultaneous rating (at least more symmetric in time) by running an update algorithm alternately forwards and backwards in time.

 There are pros and cons to all of these.
 Some years ago, I had a novel idea for the retroactive rating of players over a fixed period, exploiting as much as possible the benefits of simultaneous methods, in a way different than that used by Elo.
 This has developed into what I've called the 'Edo historical chess ratings,' which are the subject of this website.
 I emphasize that Edo ratings are not particularly suitable to the regular updating of current ratings.
 [But see comments below on Rémi Coulom's 'Whole-History Rating' (added Jan.
 2010).]
 The problem the Edo ratings attempt to deal with is that of making the best estimate of the ratings of historical players, in a statistically justifiable way, and of the reliability of those estimates, even when results are scanty.
 I have tried to use as much information as possible on as many players as possible for the period 1809 - 1902 (so far).
-[Now more selective information from strong events up to 1910 are included (added Nov.
-2011).]
+[Now more selective information from strong events up to 1938 is included (added Aug.
+2023).]

 [(Added Jan.
 2010) A note on the name: I chose to call my rating method 'Edo' partly as a slightly tongue in cheek play on 'Elo', but also following Glickman's example, with his 'Glicko' ratings, of tacking 'o' onto the first syllable of his surname.
 We've had Ingo ratings, Elo ratings, and Glicko ratings, so Edo ratings seemed natural.
 But, aside from being flippant, it was perhaps also an unfortunate choice because the name 'Edo' is already a proper name in several other cultures, which confuses searches.
 I am leaving the name intact, however, because it is cited in so many places now, including published articles.
 Changing it now would just create more confusion.]